ashkulp05/Learning_Cpp/README.md

 ## Some information about how C++ is typed
 There is some discourse and disagreement on exactly what type of programming language C++ is.
 However, here I will explain the more popular opinion.
 That is, that C++ is a statically, explicitly and strongly typed language.
-C++ is considerewd an explicitly typed language because it requires variables to have a type when initialized, and that type must be explicitly declared.
+C++ is considered an explicitly typed language because it requires variables to have a type when initialized, and that type must be explicitly declared.
 As an example, to declare an integer in c++, the code looks like this: int varInt = 7;
 In this example, the variable varInt can only contain an integer value.